 Activism – Videos, webinars, podcasts, links to campaigns and literature from the front lines.

 Children’s Section – What do disabled children get to read, and is it relevant to their lives?
-How do children learn about disabilities in school and in their community libraries?
+How do non-disabled children learn about disabilities in school and in their communities?
+In their libraries?
 Do they get to see disabled children thriving?
-How do they learn about death and dying?
-And so many other questions … !